huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journey over destination.md

 * A **project** is a sequence of tasks that must be completed within a defined timeline to attain a certain outcome.
 An **effort** is _an exertion of energy to do something_—where the steps, deadlines, and outcomes may or may not be clearly defined.
 * **Projects** are rigid and narrowly defined (_top-down_) with a hard deadline. **Efforts** are freeing, fluid, expandable and loosely defined (_bottom-up_), allowing ideas to breath
-* If you work in a corporate environment with clear deadlines, you'll be fine with projects.
-If your work requires creativity, you'll find this approach profound, liberating, and empowering.
+* If you work in a corporate environment with clear deadlines, you’ll be fine with projects.
+If your work requires creativity, you’ll find this approach profound, liberating, and empowering.

 ---